oar-team/batkube/README.md

 Notes :

-- Internally, resources are not cleaned up perdiocically because there are not implemented in a thread safe way.
-This causes memory issues with long running simulations
+- Internally, resources are not cleaned up periodically because there are not implemented in a thread safe way.
+This mays cause memory issues with long running simulations.
 - [batsky-go](https://github.com/oar-team/batsky-go) suffers from an unknown
     technical issue which leads it to panic with error `bad timer`.
 In that case, just re-launch the simulation.
 It does not happen very often.
-- If you desire to change the parameters of the simulation, change them directly in the code, on the first lines of `pkg/broker/broker.go`, and then re-compile the code (or run your simulation with `go run` like in the aforementioned example)

 Please read the [dev notes](dev-notes.md) if you intend to take over this project for further development.

-Technial notes for further development :